|

 likely marketed under different names in different places.

-A warning...
+BUT A WARNING...
 Neatsfoot Oil will darken leather

 and rot stitching.